 And another question in particular: does it bother anybody else that there’s no clear prophetic voice(s) in the Body of Christ these days?
-Instead we have different factions and circles of believers who have different takes on things.
+Instead, we have different factions and circles of believers who have different takes on things.

 We’re still far from united in these matters.

 Anyway, many Christians rallied behind Sarah Palin, who was running as the Vice President, because of some video that went viral of her Assemblies of God pastor praying and prophesying over her in front of the congregation, but nobody seemed to be concerned that she had a scant two years of experience governing a state, and serving as mayor of a town with a population of 7,000.
 Can God raise people up out of the unlikeliest of places?
-Of course, that’s not the point I’m making.
+Of course!
+That’s not the point I’m making.

 We remember how that election turned out, don’t we?

 The American Church by and large threw their support behind Mitt Romney, or as a growing number of my friends did, voted Libertarian.
-I kept reading articles people posted on social media of how Romney was said to be a possible fulfilment of Mormon prophecy about one of their own occupying the White House.
+I kept reading articles people posted on social media of how Romney was said to be a possible fulfillment of Mormon prophecy about one of their own occupying the White House.
 This didn’t matter to Christians at the time.
-Maybe perhaps because of a desperation to see Barack Obama not continue as president, we mixed prophetic declarations with desires and well-meaning intentions.
+Perhaps because of a desperation to see Barack Obama not continue as president, we mixed prophetic declarations with desires and well-meaning intentions.

 I really don’t know.

 But as you may have heard unless you were in a coma for the last three years or staying away from Facebook (practically the same thing), the prophetic declarations didn’t pan out either.
 The “prophetic movement” got that one wrong, too, wiped their hands, tidied up, and moved on seemingly with collective amnesia.
 Their candidate largely left the spotlight for a year or two, and the dreaded Obama commenced a second term.